Configure required details for the following steps:

-- Select applications - The type of OS and 3rd party apps to patch
+- Select Applications - The type of OS and third-party apps to patch

-- Choose Deployment Policy - Configure how and when to deploy the patches based on your enterprise's patching requirements
+- Choose Deployment Settings - Configure how and when to deploy the patches based on your enterprise's patching requirements

 - Define Target - Select the target computers to deploy patches

 - Configure Notifications - Receive notifications on the deployment status

 Deploy Operating System updates

 If you want to deploy updates related only to Operating Systems (example Windows, Mac or Linux), then you can enable one of the given check boxes:

 - Security Updates that involves all security updates of:

 - Linux (Ubuntu, Debian, Pardus, CentOS, Red Hat, Oracle and SUSE)